opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/cluster-settings.md

     - `_id` – Match nodes by node ID.
     - `_tier` – Match nodes by data tier role.

 - `cluster.routing.allocation.shard_movement_strategy` (Dynamic, enum): Determines the order in which shards are relocated from outgoing to incoming nodes.

     This setting supports the following strategies:
     - `PRIMARY_FIRST` – Primary shards are relocated first, before replica shards.
 This prioritization may help prevent a cluster's health status from going red if the relocating nodes fail during the process.
     - `REPLICA_FIRST` – Replica shards are relocated first, before primary shards.
 This prioritization may help prevent a cluster's health status from going red when carrying out shard relocation in a mixed-version, segment-replication-enabled OpenSearch cluster.
 In this situation, primary shards relocated to OpenSearch nodes of a newer version could try to copy segment files to replica shards on an older version of OpenSearch, which would result in shard failure.
 Relocating replica shards first may help to avoid this in multi-version clusters.
     - `NO_PREFERENCE` – The default behavior in which the order of shard relocation has no importance.

-- `cluster.allocator.gateway.batch_size` (Dynamic, integer): Limits the number of shards sent to data nodes in one batch for fetching any unassigned shard metadata.
+- `cluster.allocator.gateway.batch_size` (Dynamic, integer): Limits the number of shards sent to data nodes in a single batch to fetch any unassigned shard metadata.
 Default is `2000`.

-- `cluster.allocator.existing_shards_allocator.batch_enabled` (Static, Boolean): Enables batch allocation of unassigned shards that already exist on the disk as opposed to allocating one shard at a time.
+- `cluster.allocator.existing_shards_allocator.batch_enabled` (Static, Boolean): Enables batch allocation of unassigned shards that already exist on the disk, as opposed to allocating one shard at a time.
 This reduces memory and transport overhead by fetching any unassigned shard metadata in a batch call.
 Default is `false`.

 ## Cluster-level shard, block, and task settings